sunflower110/catvton-flux/README.md

 The model weights are trained on the [VITON-HD](https://github.com/shadow2496/VITON-HD) dataset.

 ## Prerequisites
-Make sure you are runing the code with VRAM >= 40GB.
+Make sure you are running the code with VRAM >= 40GB.
 (I run all my experiments on a 80GB GPU, lower VRAM will cause OOM error.
 Will support lower VRAM in the future.)

 ```bash
 bash